axelerant/engg-handbook/content/docs/principles/_index.md

 {{< blockquote author="Ray Dalio" quote="Principles are ways of successfully dealing with reality to get what you want out of life." >}}

-As software engineers, we have to make a lot of decisions throughout the day.
+As software engineers, we have to make many decisions throughout the day.
 Defining and following certain _principles_ makes it easier for us to make many of the decisions for challenges that have been solved previously.
-These are not set in stone, but they have stood the test of time, and we would rarely, if ever, ignore a principle, and only if there’s a very good reason.
+These are not set in stone, but they have stood the test of time.
+We would rarely, if ever, ignore a principle.

+{{< blockquote author="Steve Pereira, Flow Engineering" quote="Principles are supremely valuable in the context of engineering flow because they provide guidance to all people at all times.
+Principles guide effective action not only for individuals but for large groups of people.
+They are far more adaptive than any prescriptive method or playbook.
+Principles are generalizations that can readily be applied to many patterns." >}}

 ## Values